 Overall, we view DLG's personal lines distribution as strong, with products sold directly by phone, over the internet, through online aggregators, as well as via partnerships particularly in the home segment.
 To improve efficiency and effectiveness, DLG has been reestablishing its partnership capabilities, including exiting a number of partnerships and renegotiated existing deals.
 For example, in 2016, the group extended its travel agreement with Nationwide until 2018, signed a three-year extension with RBS for home and private insurance, and extended its Prudential partnership in home and motor for a further two years.
+With regard to the Prudential partnership, the Prudential brand is used for renewals, and the Churchill brand for new business.
 The commercial division also benefits from some direct distribution, although the majority of premiums are still accessed via brokers.
 DLG also continues to improve its distribution capabilities by investing in new websites, digital propositions and by targeting less traditional partnerships.

 The group's underwriting expense ratio remains relatively high and above its personal-lines-orientated peers, despite the group's inherent scale advantages.
-However, the increase to 36.8% in 2016 (year-end 2015: 34.5%) reflects the £39 million intangible asset impairments and the £24 million Flood Re levy, which together added 2.1 percentage points (ppt) to the expense ratio.
-We expect the group's expense ratio to trend downwards via (1) the implementation of ongoing efficiency programme initiatives; (2) a reduction in business distributed through partnerships, which typically include high commissions; and (3) top-line growth.
+However, it reduced to 34.4% in 2017 (2016: 36.8%), mostly reflecting lower profit share payments to Home policies distribution partners.
+Going forward, we expect the group's expense ratio to continue to continue to reduce, via (1) the implementation of ongoing efficiency programme initiatives; (2) a reduction in business distributed through partnerships, which typically include high commissions; and (3) top-line growth.

-Product risk and diversification: Baa - Relatively low product risk, offset by limited business diversification and dependence on the UK
+Product risk and diversification: Relatively low product risk, offset by limited business diversification and dependence on the UK

-DLG writes the UK non-life business only, split 85% personal lines and 15% commercial lines.
-DLG has four main business segments, including motor (49% of GWP and 66% of ongoing operating profit in H1 2017), home (23% and 19%), rescue and other (12% and 6%), and commercial (16% and 9%).
+DLG writes in the UK non-life business only, split 85% personal lines and 15% commercial lines.
+DLG has four main business segments, including motor (49% of GWP and 60% of operating profit in 2017), home (24% and 21%), rescue and other (12% and 7%), and commercial (15% and 12%).
 In our view, product line diversity is, therefore, relatively limited in light of the preponderance of personal motor, especially as the home segment shrinks.